avjewe/cdxdoc/NamedColumns.md

 When a tool asks for a ColumnSet, that is a comma delimited list of Ranges

-A Range starts with an options "~" signaling "not", followed by one of
+A Range starts with an optional "Name:", giving a new name to the column, followed by a optional "~" signaling "not", followed by one of
  * a single **Named Column**
  * two named columns, separated by a "-" indicating an inclusive range.
 The second one can be omitted, meaning "all the rest"
  * A comparison operator, followed by a string, e.g. "<abc" or ">=def", include all columns matching (case sensitive) the given expression